+Bleeding control

+Control bleeding with direct pressure.
+If unsuccessful, elevate and use pressure points.
+Consider use of a tourniquet with the preference of BP cuff over commercial tourniquet.

+Assist circulation

-- Bleeding control - Control bleeding with direct pressure.
-If unsuccessful, elevate and use pressure points. - As a last resort, consider use of a BP cuff as a tourniquet or commercial tourniquet. - Assist circulation - 1.
-All cardiac arrest patients who do not meet the Death in Field (DIF) criteria (Appendix C) will have resuscitation attempted. - If a patient does not meet the criteria in the DIF appendix and is determined dead in the field, BLS personnel shall begin resuscitation and apply an AED. - 3.
-Cardiopulmonary resuscitation shall be performed in accordance with National CPR Standards and MPD-approved guidelines. - Fluid resuscitation - 1.
-The goal of fluid resuscitation in the setting of hypovolemia or uncontrolled bleeding is to obtain and maintain a systolic blood pressure of 90-100 mmHg. - 2.
+- All cardiac arrest patients who do not meet the Death in Field (DIF) criteria (Appendix C) will have resuscitation attempted. - If a patient does not meet the criteria in the DIF appendix to be determined dead in the field, BLS personnel shall begin resuscitation and apply an AED. - 3.
+Cardiopulmonary resuscitation shall be performed in accordance with AHA and MPD-approved guidelines.

+♦ Fluid resuscitation

+- 1. The goal of fluid resuscitation in the setting of hypovolemia or uncontrolled bleeding is to obtain and maintain a systolic blood pressure of 90-100 mmHg. - 2.
 Initial fluid resuscitation for children less than 8 y/o and presenting with signs or symptoms of shock should consist of a 20 ml/kg bolus of normal saline, repeat x2 prn. - 3.
 Peripheral IVs should be established in any patient who exhibits signs or symptoms of hypoperfusion.

 - 4. If IV access is difficult, consider intraosseous infusion: - a) Adult Medial aspect of the proximal tibia or proximal humerus - b) Child Medial aspect of the proximal tibia - 5.
-ANNUAL MPD REQUIRED TRAINING: If peripheral IV access and intraosseous access attempts are unsuccessful, consider external jugular IV access or central IV access in one of the following sites: - a) Right subclavian vein - b) Right or left femoral vein

-V. Disability - evaluation of mechanism of injury (MOI) should be completed for every patient who is suspected of having a spinal injury

-- Patients who request assistance after a fall, or whose situation otherwise suggests a change in their health status, should receive a complete assessment. - After the initial trauma assessment is complete, EMS providers shall use Appendix J (Spinal Immobilization Protocol) to determine if or how to immobilize the patient. - Patients who have a traumatic MOI that is suggestive of spinal injury and who meet the exclusion criteria of Appendix J shall have full spinal immobilization applied. - Consider elevating the knees of patients secured to a blackboard, to reduce lower back or abdominal discomfort.
-Pregnant patients should have the backboard elevated by laying a pillow or blanket roll under the (patient's) right side of the backboard. - All patients with suspected long bone or joint injuries should be immobilized: - Long bone: (Appendix J) Immobilize joint above and below the injury.
+ANNUAL MPD REQUIRED TRAINING: If peripheral IV access and intraosseous access attempts are unsuccessful, consider external jugular IV access or central IV access in one of the following sites: - a) Right subclavian vein - b) Right or left femoral vein - V. Disability - evaluation of mechanism of injury (MOI) should be completed for every patient who is suspected of having a spinal injury - ◆ Patients who request assistance after a fall, or whose situation otherwise suggests a change in their health status, should receive a complete assessment. - After the initial trauma assessment is complete, EMS providers shall use Spinal Immobilization (Appendix J) to determine whether or not to immobilize the patient. - Patients who have a traumatic MOI that is suggestive of spinal injury and who meet the exclusion criteria of Appendix J shall have full spinal immobilization applied. - Consider elevating the knees of patients secured to a backboard, to reduce lower back or abdominal discomfort.
+Pregnant patients should have the backboard elevated by playing a pillow or blanket roll under the (patient's) right side of the backboard. - ♦ All patients with suspected long bone or joint injuries should be immobilized: - 1.
+Long bone: Immobilize joint above and below the injury.
 Splint in gross anatomical alignment.
-Tension should be applied, and the limb stabilized during realignment and splinting.
-If the fracture cannot be reduced because of severe pain and remains in a position incompatible with transport, an ALS upgrade is indicated.
+Tension should be applied and the limb stabilized during realignment and splinting.
+If the fracture cannot be

-- 2. Joint: (Appendix J) Immobilize long bone above and below the injury.
+- reduced because of severe pain or remains in a position incompatible with transport, an ALS upgrade is indicated. - 2.
+Joint: Immobilize long bone above and below the injury.
 Splint in the position found.
 If no pulse attempt to realign one time. - 3.
 Distal PMS should be evaluated and recorded before and after splinting. - Splinting should not be delayed for the administration of pain medication.